Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Discussion and Future Directions

-\emph{Other OPE settings.} Below we outline several practically relevant settings that current literature has overlooked: \begin{itemize} \item \emph{Continuous actions.} Recent literature on OPE has exclusively focused on finite actions.
-OPE for continuous action domains will benefit continuous control applications.
-Currently, continuous action domains will not work with all IPS and HM (see IPS for continuous contextual bandits by \citet{kallus2018policy}).
-Among DM, perhaps only FQE may reasonable work with continuous action tasks with some adaptation. \item \emph{Missing data coverage.} A common assumption in the analysis of OPE is a full support assumption: $\pi_e(a|x)>0$ implies $\pi_b(a|x)>0$, which often ensure unbiasedness of estimators \cite{eligibilityTraces, ih, dr}.
-This assumption may not hold, and is often not verifiable in practice.
-Practically, violation of this assumption requires regularization of unbiased estimators to avoid ill-conditioning \cite{ih, mrdr}.
-One avenue to investigate is to optimize bias-variance trade-off when the full support is not applicable. \item \emph{Confounding variables. } Existing OPE research often assumes that the behavior policy chooses actions solely based on the state.
+\emph{Other OPE settings.} We outline practically relevant settings that can benefit from benchmarking: \begin{itemize}[leftmargin=*] \item \emph{Missing data coverage.} A common assumption in the analysis of OPE is a full support assumption: $\pi_e(a|x)>0$ implies $\pi_b(a|x)>0$, which often ensure unbiasedness of estimators \citep{eligibilityTraces, ih, dr}.
+This assumption is often not verifiable in practice.
+Practically, violation of this assumption requires regularization of unbiased estimators to avoid ill-conditioning \citep{ih, mrdr}.
+One avenue to investigate is to optimize the bias-variance trade-off when the full support is not applicable. \item \emph{Confounding variables. } Existing OPE research often assumes that the behavior policy chooses actions solely based on the state.
 This assumption is often violated when the decisions in the historical data are made by humans instead of algorithms, who may base their decisions on variables not recorded in the data, causing confounding effects.
-Tackling this challenge, possibly using techniques from causal inference \cite{tennenholtz2019off, oberst2019counterfactual}, is an important future direction. \end{itemize} \emph{Evaluating new OPE estimators.} More recently, several new OPE estimators have been proposed: \citet{nachum2019dualdice, zhang2020gradientdice} further build on the perspective of density ratio estimation from IH; \citet{uehara2019minimax} provides a closely related approach that learns value functions from important ratios; \citet{xie2019towards} proposes improvement over standard IPS by estimating marginalized state distribution in an analogous fashion to IH; \citet{kallus2019double, kallus2019efficiently} analyze double reinforcement learning estimator that makes use of both estimates for $Q$ function and state density ratio.
-While we have not included these new additions in our analysis, our software implementation is highly modular and can easily accommodate new estimators and environments.
+Tackling this challenge, possibly using techniques from causal inference \citep{tennenholtz2019off, oberst2019counterfactual}, is an important future direction. \item \emph{Strategic Environmental Behavior.} Most OPE methods have focused exclusively on single-agent scenarios under well-defined MDP.
+Realitic applications of offline RL may have to deal with nonstationary and partial observability induced by strategic behavior from multiple agents \citep{zheng2020ai}.
+There is currently a lack of a compelling domain to study such a setting. \end{itemize} \emph{Evaluating new OPE estimators.} For our empirical evaluation, we selected a representative set of established baseline approaches from multiple OPE method families.
+Currently this area of research is very active and as such, new OPE estimators have been and will continue to be proposed.
+We discuss several new minimax style estimators, notably the DICE family in section \ref{sec:baselines}.
+A minimax-style estimator has also been recently proposed for the model-based regime \citep{voloshin2021minimax}.
+Among the ideas that use marginalized state distribution \citep{xie2019towards} to improve over standard IPS, \citep{kallus2019double, kallus2019efficiently} analyze double reinforcement learning estimator that makes use of both estimates for $Q$ function and state density ratio.
+While we have not included all estimators in our current benchmark, our software implementation is highly modular and can easily accommodate new estimators and environments.